vickyy24/Ola_Data_Analysis_Project/README.md

 # Ola Data Analysis
 ## 🔎 Project Overview
 This project focuses on analyzing ride data for OLA in Bengaluru using SQL and Power BI, MS Excel.
-The dataset includes ride bookings, cancellations, customer behaviors, and revenue data for one month.
+The dataset includes ride bookings, cancellations, customer behaviours, and revenue data for one month.
 The primary goal was to extract actionable insights and create interactive dashboards for decision-making.

 The project highlights trends in booking statuses, revenue patterns, customer and driver ratings, and cancellation reasons to provide a comprehensive overview of OLA’s operational performance.